-If in a city are the transport chair or the transfer sheet that makes the difference for the care provider, in rural areas, it is the self-loading stretcher that can drastically reduce injuries both to the caregiver and the patient.
+If in a city the transport chair or the transfer sheet can make the difference for the care provider, in rural areas it is the self-loading stretcher that can reduce injuries both to the caregiver and the patient.

-It is an ambulance stretcher with a clean and linear design, designed to be used in the most complex contexts of emergency, from the Peruvian Andes to the Thai jungle, scenarios where actually the Spencer’s Carrera operates every day arising caregivers’ satisfaction.
+It is an ambulance stretcher with a clean and linear design.
+It is designed to be used in the most complex contexts of emergency.
+The scenarios where Spencer’s Carrera operates goes from the Peruvian Andes to the Thai jungle.

 Finally, to the great satisfaction of those who are using them every day, they reduce downtime for maintenance, because Carrera has been designed specifically to work in rural and isolated areas where already is difficult finding a coffee, never mind spares!